rootflo/flo-ai/README.md

 ## Building a RAG with flo

 We are also made building RAG composable.
-This RAG system can then be plugged into agentic flows and create a agentic RAG, or be used independently.
+This RAG system can then be plugged into agentic flows and create an agentic RAG, or be used independently.

 ```python
 llm = ChatOpenAI(temperature=0, model_name='gpt-4o')